vprzybylo/AIE5-DeployPythonicRAG/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+### Quesion #1 Answer:
+It provides immediate feedback and incremental updates, enhancing the user experience.
+Streaming also helps with handling large datasets efficiently and reduces latency by processing data as it becomes available.
+This ensures the app remains responsive, scalable, and engaging.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.